schul-cloud/deployment-files/README.md

 ---
 (optional) | For further configurations please edit the `production.json`, which can be found in `schulcloud/server`.

+> Soon as environment variable again for easier config handling

 - mongodb:
 	- can be adjusted to the uri of your mongodb including the username:password or let it only talk through the docker network to your mongodb.
 	- example: "mongodb://mongodbsc:27017:schulcloud"